 With so many garments available, you are free to choose from long sleeves to short sleeves to sleeveless tops and full length workout pants to shorts.
 Mix and match your workout clothes to suit the workout you are doing.
 For example, if you are doing a leg workout, shorts make sense so you can keep cool but a long sleeve top will help keep your upper body warm.
 And as far as colours go, black has never and will never be out of style but you also have the freedom to wear very brightly coloured clothes too.

 The main thing to consider when deciding what to wear to the gym is comfort and that often means thinking in layers.
 Layers allow you to control your body temperature easily so you are never too cold or too warm.
+If you are ever wondering what you should be spending on gym clothes then spend as much as you can afford.
+Quality gym wear will last!

-For example, on a cold day, you might wear a track suit or workout pants and a hoodie to the gym and for your warm up.
+For example, on a cold day, you might wear a tracksuit or gym joggers and a hoodie to the gym and for your warm up.
 You might even keep these outer layers on for the first couple of sets of your workout until you feel really warm.
 Then, as your body temperature rises and to avoid overheating, you could strip off your hoodie and workout pants to reveal a long sleeve top and shorts.
 As your workout progresses and you get warmer still, you may remove your long sleeve top and complete your workout wearing a vest or compression short-sleeved top.
 Once your workout is over and it’s time to stretch, rather than get cold, you can put your layers back on.
 None of this temperature regulation would have been possible if you hadn’t dressed in layers.

 As well as matching your clothes to your workout, you should choose your shoes based on your workout too.
-Running shoes are great for running (obviously!) but if you are doing multi-directional exercises then you would be better off wearing a shoe with a less pronounced heel and plenty of lateral support such as a racquet sport shoe.
+Running shoes are great for running (obviously!) but if you are doing multi-directional exercises then you would be better off wearing a shoe with a less pronounced heel and plenty of lateral support such as a racket sport shoe.
 If heavy weights are more your game, a flat, supportive and non-compressible shoe is your best choice.
-The right workout clothing can make your gym sessions much more comfortable and being comfortable frees you to concentrate on the exercises you are performing.
+The right gym clothes can make your gym sessions much more comfortable and being comfortable frees you to concentrate on the exercises you are performing.
 The right workout clothes can really enhance your gym time.